Globalization is failing, at least in part, according to some leaders.

 If China can speed up the reform process, it can release the potential of the country in a remarkable way.
 Reforms include shutting down zombie state-owned enterprises lowering the cost of doing business through tax cuts, improving market access, and protecting private property rights.

-Which all means that despite some turbulent waters ahead, China’s influence looks certain to continue and even to grow in the foreseeable future.
+This all means that despite some turbulent waters ahead, China’s influence looks certain to continue and even to grow in the foreseeable future.